 - Grades earned in Running Start should be taken seriously, as they will be recorded on the high school transcript and factored into the high school GPA, in addition to creating a permanent college record.

 Your student’s academic success is important to us.
 There are many resources at Clark College to help your student including a Tutoring Center, a Writing Center, Disability Support Services, Student Success Sessions, Health Services, and Counseling.
 A list of these free services is on the link below.
-If you have questions please contact the Running Start office at (360) 992-2366, but remember, we cannot discuss your student’s academic records with you unless the student is with you in the Running Start office.

 For more information, download the “Free Services to Support Student Success” guide